Desidério Costa: Personal

 Costa was born in Luanda.
-His father, Fernando Pascoal da Costa, a clerk in a railway station, was classified by the Portuguese colonial regime as "assimilado" (assimilated), i.e. with more rights as a regular black African, but still a lower status than a "real", i.e. "White" Portuguese.
+His father, Fernando Pascoal da Costa, a clerk in a railway station, was classified by the Portuguese Empire as "assimilado" (assimilated), i.e. with more rights as a regular black African, but still a lower status than a "real", i.e. "White" Portuguese.
 The Salazar regime in Portugal regarded the colonies as oversea provinces, but denied even those limited rights available under the Salazar dictatorship to the majority of the population of the colonies.

 Costa's father was one of the early members of the Popular Movement for the Liberation of Angola (MPLA).
 He was one of the defendants in the "Process of the fifty", i.e. three criminal proceedings in 1960 for "high treason", i.e. favoring the independence of Angola from colonial rule.
 He was then imprisoned for many years on the Cabo Verde islands, also under Portuguese colonial rule at the time.

 Desidério Costa, who went to school in Portugal during the process of his father, sought refuge in West Germany from prosecution by the PIDE, secret police of the Salazar regime.
 In Germany, he found his first refuge in a physician's family in Lüdenscheid, where he also worked in a factory and started to learn German.
 He prepared to study medicine, then served for several years as president of the association of students from the Portuguese colonies with seat in Morocco, before he decided to turn to the study of petroleum engineering, so that at least one Angolan patriot knowledgeable in petroleum engineering would be available after achieving independence.

 Desidério Costa is married and has five children.